Jakob Ammann: Conversion to Anabaptism

 On 12 March 1671, he is noted as the sponsor for a baptism in the state church.
 In June 1680, government correspondence from Oberhofen asked for counsel from authorities in Bern on how to deal with a Jakob Ammann who had "become infected with the Anabaptist sect".
 This is the first known reference to Ammann as an Anabaptist.
 This indicates a conversion to Anabaptism sometime between 1671 and 1680.
 Sometime between his conversion and 1693, he was ordained to the ministry, possibly by Hans Reist who would later become one of his greatest opponents.

 By 1693, Ammann had moved from Switzerland to Heidolsheim, Alsace where his father died and was buried in the neighboring village of Baldenheim.
-Apparently shortly after the death of his father, he moved to the head of the valley at La Petite Lièpvre (Klein Leberau), near Markirch (today Sainte-Marie-aux-Mines), Alsace, remaining there until October 1712 when all the Anabaptists in the area were expelled by an edict of Louis XIV.
+Apparently shortly after the death of his father, he moved to the head of the valley at La Petite Lièpvre (Klein Leberau), near Markirch (today Sainte-Marie-aux-Mines), Alsace, remaining there until October 1712 when all the Anabaptists in the area were expelled by an edict of Louis XIV of France.
 After this date, no more records concerning Jakob Ammann have been found.
 He probably went to live with friends or relatives somewhere in Lower Alsace.